-Types of Preventative Migraine Medicine
+Preventative Migraine Medicine

 Prevention is key when someone with migraines experiences frequent and disabling attacks.
 If your migraine attacks are persistent, last for long durations, are severe and do not respond well to treatment, preventative migraine medicine may be recommended by your doctor.
 For instance, someone with chronic migraines who has 15 or more migraines a month would benefit from taking a preventative medication.

-Blood Pressure Lowering Medications
+1. Blood Pressure-Lowering Medications

-Some options when being prescribed a blood pressure lowering medication are beta blockers, ACE inhibitors, angiotensin II receptor blockers and calcium channel blockers.
+Some options when being prescribed a blood pressure-lowering medication are beta blockers, ACE inhibitors, angiotensin II receptor blockers and calcium channel blockers.

 Angiotensin is a chemical that causes the narrowing of the arteries, especially in the kidneys, but also throughout the body.
 ACE stands for enzyme converting angiotensin.
-ACE inhibitors help the body produce less angiotensin which helps relax and expand the blood vessels.
+ACE inhibitors help the body produce less angiotensin, which helps relax and expand the blood vessels.
 This then lowers blood pressure.

-Angiotensin II Receptor Antagonists (ARBS)
+Angiotensin II Receptor Antagonists (ARBs)

 This medication blocks the effects of angiotensin, a chemical that causes narrowing of the arteries.
-To constrict the blood vessel, angiotensin needs a receptor— like a chemical "slot" to fit in or bind with.
+To constrict the blood vessel, angiotensin needs a receptor — like a chemical slot to fit in or bind with.
 ARBs block the receptors and prevent angiotensin from constricting the blood vessels.
 This ensures that the blood vessels remain open and that blood pressure decreases.

 Research has shown that both ACE inhibitors (enalapril, lisinopril) and angiotensin II receptor antagonists (candesartan, telmisartan) have been effective in reducing both the frequency and severity of migraine attacks with minimal side effects.